iankennedy87/StreetSmart/README.txt

 ---------------
 The Street View page displays the customer's address and a Google Street View.
 If Google does not have a Street View or if the address can't be converted into usable coordinates, a placeholder image will display instead.
 Be patient on this page.
 It can take a few seconds for the Google Street View to load.

+If the street view fails to load due to a bad network connection, you can press the refresh button on the right of the navigation bar to reload the street view once the network connection is reestablished.